 LOU MANZO, MAYOR

-Public Safety Director, County Liaison, Board of Health President, Waste Management, Finance, and Employee Relations
+Liaison to LPAC, Board of Health Member, Public Safety Director, County Liaison, Board of Health President, Finance, and Employee Relations.

 Lou grew up in Collingswood, NJ and attended Rutgers University in Camden as a Psychology Major.
 After college, Lou worked for eight years in the Casino Gaming industry in Atlantic City, dealing all four table games, and advancing to the role of Floor Supervisor.
 He transitioned to a career in the Financial Services industry in 1991 and he holds multiple Securities licenses and practices as a Certified Financial Planner, achieving his CFP designation in 2004.

-Lou has been married to his wife, Joanna, for 35 years and they have three daughters who have all graduated from Clearview High School.
-Talia has subsequently graduated from Seton Hall University with Honors and is a Marketing Director for an insurance firm.
+Lou has been married to his college sweetheart, Joanna, for 39 years and they have three grown daughters who have all graduated from Clearview High School.
+Talia subsequently graduated from Seton Hall University and is a Marketing Director for an insurance firm.
 Alexis graduated from Monmouth University with a degree in Education and a Special Education certification.
 She is now a 4th Grade teacher.
 And Marissa graduated from Stockton University in May 2018 and works as a Sales Representative for Aetna in Nashville, TN.

 Lou also sits on the Executive Board of the NJ Conference of Mayors and has served on the Gloucester County Mayors Association Board as both Vice President (2014) and President (2105).
 He is one of the longest-tenured Mayors in Gloucester County and is looked upon as a prominent voice in the county and region, having testified at State Legislative Hearings, chaired County collaboration initiatives and given multiple TV interviews as such.